RasmussenLab/vamb/README.md

 :warning: *Important:* Vamb can use information from multi-mapping reads, but all alignments of a single read __must__ be consecutive in the BAM files.
 See section 4 of *Recommended workflow*.

-:warning: *Important:* Vamb works best on datasets with more than 100,000 contigs.
-If you have fewer than 50,000 contigs, we recommend you use another binner like MetaBAT2.
+:warning: *Important:* Vamb *may* be prone to overfitting on datasets with fewer than 50,000 contigs.
+If you have a dataset smaller than this, we recommend you use another binner like MetaBAT2.

 Remember that the quality of Vamb's bins are no better than the quality of the input files.
-If your BAM file is constructed carelessly, for example by allowing reads from distinct species to crossmap, the BAM file will not contain information with which Vamb can separate the crossmapping species.
+If your BAM files are constructed carelessly, for example by allowing reads from distinct species to crossmap indiscriminately, your BAM files will not contain information with which Vamb can separate those species.
 In general, you want reads to map only to contigs within the same phylogenetic distance that you want Vamb to bin together.

 Estimation of TNF and RPKM is subject to statistical uncertainty.
-Therefore, Vamb works poorly on short sequences and on data with low depth.
-Vamb *can* work on shorter sequences such as genes, which are more easily homology reduced, but the results of working on (larger) contigs are better.
+Therefore, Vamb works less well on short sequences and on data with low depth.
+Vamb *can* work on shorter sequences such as genes, which are more easily homology reduced.
+However, we recommend *not* using homology reduction on the input sequences, and instead prevent duplicated strains by using binsplitting (see section: _recommended workflow_.)

-With fewer samples (up to about 100), we recommend using contigs from a concatenation of single-sample assemblies with a minimum contig length cutoff of ~2000-ish basepairs, and then split your bins according to the sample of origin by using the `-o` option.
-With many samples, the number of contigs can become too large for the data to fit in RAM.
-The better approach is to split the dataset up into groups of similar samples and bin these groups, instead of binning each individual sample.

 ### Outputs